Corentin-pcn/HOE/README.md

 # HOE
-Hubble Orientation Experiment
+<b>Hubble Orientation Experiment</b>

-Objectifs :
+Objectives :
-- modéliser une roue d'inertie sous Simscape Multybody
+- Create an inertia wheel with Simscape Multybody
-- étudier les caractéristiques de cette roue sur un modèle de satellite
+- Study the characteristics of this inertia wheel on a satellite model
-- comparer avec differentes roues pour trouver la meilleure
+- Compare with other type of wheel to find the best configuration